jackdewinter/pymarkdown/docs/advanced_configuration.md

 These configuration values affect how the application logs information.
 The two easiest to explain are the `*file` and `*level` values.
-These configuration values specify what the log level is for the application and whether to redirect any logged information away from the standard ouput (stdout) to the specified log file.
+These configuration values specify what the log level is for the application and whether to redirect any logged information away from the standard output (stdout) to the specified log file.

 The `log.stack-trace` configuration value and the `--stack-trace` command line flag are a bit more nuanced in their behavior.
 Due to implementation reasons, the configuration